Barclay–Vesey Building: Form

 During the design process, Walker had considered plans for "a series of stacked blocks connected by blunt transitions", though this proposal lacked a unified sense of character.
 The appearance of unity was ultimately attained through the inclusion of piers on the facade.
 These piers divide the facade into bays.
-The western and eastern elevations of the Verizon Building's facade are 19 bays wide, while the northern and southern elevations contain 23 bays each.
+The western and eastern elevations of the Barclay–Vesey Building's facade are 19 bays wide, while the northern and southern elevations contain 23 bays each.

-The Verizon Building's form was also influenced by its interior use.
+The Barclay–Vesey Building's form was also influenced by its interior use.
 There were numerous functions that did not necessitate sunlight and could operate using artificial light, such as the central operating system and the mechanical space, which was placed inside the building's core.
 The mechanical core was an important consideration since, at the time, office buildings largely relied on natural ventilation through means such as light courts.
 Because the office space was placed on the exterior walls, the lowest ten stories did not need light courts.
-Also as a result, the base could occupy the entire lot area, with higher setbacks than in other office buildings.
+As a result, the base could also occupy the entire lot area, with higher setbacks than in other office buildings.